 - Females are more likely to sustain a concussion

 - When a female sustains a concussion, she is more likely to experience more symptoms and have a greater severity of those symptoms

 - Female concussion symptoms can vary such as hormonal disturbances

 About the Author

-Dr Cassie Atkinson-Quinton - Chiropractor, Neuro-Rehabilitation Therapist, Perinatal Yoga & Pilates Instructor
+Dr Cassie Atkinson-Quinton - Chiropractor, Neuro-Rehabilitation Therapist, Women's Health Lover

 Women are complicated and beautiful creatures.
 Our unique physiology makes us more susceptible to migraines, chronic pain, autoimmune conditions, Alzheimer's, gut issues, anxiety and more.
 Our hormonal changes through puberty, menstrual cycle, pregnancy, breastfeeding and menopause can all upset the fine balance in the body & brain.
 This is what fascinates Dr Cassie and has driven her to study clinical neuroscience in depth and continues to learn at University of NSW with a Graduate Certificate in Women's Health Medicine.
 Her approach to practice incorporates the body-brain-hormone connections.